Chirag-Jani/90DaysDSA/README.md

 Day 6 -

 learned more about backtracking and did few questions.

 1. permutations of an array
 2. N - queen problem

+Day 7 -

+Solved & Understood some more problems on recursion.

+-> Striver's SDE sheet questions

+1. Subset (watched explanation only, didn't code)
+2. Subset 2 (watched explanation only, didn't code)
+3. Rat in a maze but with Printing the direction in which the Rat moves. (watched explanation only, didn't code)

+-> Learned about C++ STL (from love babbar)

+1. Vectors
+2. List
+3. Set

+-> Making the recursive tree is the first step of solving problem.
+a. make recursive tree.
+b. write pseudo code.
+c. write the code.